Do you Have PMDD?

 Stress has many effects on the body, and it may predict cyclical mood changes, and can arise from past traumatic events, current life stressors, or perceived stressors.
 With respect to the cycle, stress can specifically worsen PMS symptoms, and increased stress can actually predict more severe symptoms as well.
 It’s the gift that keeps on giving.

-Tackling the topic of stress is a huge issue on it’s own, and certainly requires a spectrum of different treatments, some listed below.
+Tackling the topic of stress is a huge issue on it’s own, and certainly requires a spectrum of different treatments.
 However, simple techniques like practicing self care and emotional regulation can be a good start-off point.

 CBT & DBT